abalasa-amd/cvs/docs/how-to/run-cluster.rst

 .. tip::

-  See the `AMD SMI Commands reference <https://rocm.docs.amd.com/projects/amdsmi/en/latest/how-to/amdsmi-cli-tool.html#commands>`_ for more information on how the Cluster Health Checker script captures these metrics and their definitions.
+  See the `AMD SMI Commands reference <https://rocm.docs.amd.com/projects/amdsmi/en/latest/how-to/amdsmi-cli-tool.html#commands>`_ for more information on how the Cluster Health Check monitor captures these metrics and their definitions.